pspdev/psplinkusb/README.md

 ### 1. usbhostfs_pc

-Run `usbhostfs_pc` on your terminal dedicated for `usbhostfs_pc` and you will see the `waiting for device...` status and then start the PSPLINK app on your PSP and connect the USB cable, you will see the `connected to device` status, it means success. do not close this terminal after that.
+Run `usbhostfs_pc` on your terminal dedicated for `usbhostfs_pc` and you will see the `waiting for device...` status.
+Now start the PSPLINK app on your PSP and connect the USB cable.
+You should see the `connected to device` status in the terminal, which means success.
+Do not close this terminal after that.

 ### 2. pspsh